zacharysarah/zacharysarah/README.md

 ## Editing

-I proofread technical books, fiction, and other projects about which I'm passionate on a freelance basis.
+I proofread technical books, fiction, and other projects on a freelance basis.
 Feel free to [contact me](mailto:zach@corleissen.com) for availability and rates.

 ## Hobbies